-Don't just go through the motions in mediation: The research clearly indicates that the cases in which the issue of parenting time allocation is successfully mediated result in fewer adjustment problems for both children and parents, a shorter period required for resolution of problems, and less likelihood of re-litigation.
-Unless a case is deemed ineligible for mediation, all counties in Illinois require mediation before litigation regarding non-financial disputes involving the children such as parental responsibility (custody), parenting time (visitation) and relocation (removal).
-According to Illinois law what is stated in mediation is generally confidential.
-As a result, both the client and the spouse can feel free to state concerns openly without the fear that the statements will be used in future litigation.
+Don't just go through the motions in mediation: The research clearly indicates that successful mediation of the issue of parenting time allocation results in fewer adjustment problems for both children and parents, a shorter period required for resolution of problems, and less likelihood of re-litigation.
+Unless a case is deemed ineligible for mediation, all counties in Illinois require mediation before litigation regarding non-financial disputes involving the children.
+This includes parental responsibility (custody), parenting time (visitation), and relocation (removal).
+Under Illinois law what is stated in mediation is generally confidential.2 As a result, both the client and the spouse can feel free to state concerns openly without the fear that the statements will be used in future litigation.
+See the Gitlin Law Firm's Q&A regarding mediation.